osmandapp/web/main/docs/user/personal/osmand-cloud.md

 </Tabs>

-- **Local.** You can sync local changes that do not exist in the cloud version all at once using the *Upload All* button.
+- **Local.** You can synchronize local changes that do not exist in the cloud version all at once using the *Upload All* button.
 Or you can select any change you need from the list and tap it to select the *Upload local version*.
-Changes that have been uploaded from the local version to the cloud are removed after a while from the *Changes → Local* tab.
+Changes that were uploaded from the Local version to the Cloud are removed from the *Changes → Local tab* after a while.
 - **Cloud.** The Cloud tab displays a list of changes that can be downloaded to your device from the cloud storage.
 You can download all the changes at once using the button at the bottom of the screen, or separately.